PySPH: a Python-based framework for smoothed particle hydrodynamics: Implementation, usage, and design

 \subsubsection{Iterated groups}

 In SPH, some schemes like ISPH, pressure is determined using pressure Poisson equation (PPE), which is solved iteratively.
-In order to solve a group of equation `iteratively` in between other groups which are being solved once per time step, we implemented iterated~\code{Group} in PySPH.
+In order to evaluate a group of equations `iteratively` in between other groups which are being solved once per time step, we have implemented iterated~\code{Group}s in PySPH.

-iterated~\code{Group} are ~\code{Group} as explained in Section \ref{sec:design-example} with an additional feature to iterate within a time step.
-In Listing.~\ref{lst:iterated-groups}, we show the set of equations which are to be iterated in order to get a converged solution.
+Iterated~\code{Group}s are~\code{Group}s as explained in Section~\ref{sec:design-example} with an additional feature to iterate within a time step.
+In Listing~\ref{lst:iterated-groups}, we show the set of equations which are to be iterated in order to get a converged solution.
 The equations~\code{PressureCoeffmatrixiterative} and~\code{PPESolve} (\code{dest} and~\code{sources} are not shown) are grouped together and put in an iteration group as indicated by the~\code{iterate} keyword.
-It is supplied with the information of the minimum and maximum number of iterations required after which the iteration is exited.
-The maximum number of iterations serve as a cap in case we encounter divergence.
-Thus in order to exit the iterative loop before maximum iteration, the equation~\code{PPESolve} is provided with an overload method called~\code{converged}. \code{converged} function returns $-1$ when the iterations have not converged and $+1$ otherwise.
-The entire group of equations is re-executed until all equations inside have converged or if the maximum number of iterations is reached.
+One may also specify the minimum and maximum number of iterations required.
+The equation~\code{PPESolve} overloads a method called~\code{converged}.
+This \code{converged} function returns $-1$ when the iterations have not converged and $+1$ otherwise.
+The entire group of equations is re-executed until all equations have converged or if the maximum number of iterations is reached.
+The convergence criterion is dependent on the algorithm chosen.
+For example, if one wishes to ensure that the average change to the pressure in the entire simulation is less than a prescribed tolerance, then one can continue iteration until this criterion is attained by returning a suitable value.

-In some recent research by our group, we implemented a simple iterated scheme for incompressible SPH~\cite{muta2019simple}.
-In this, we need to iteratively solve a system of equations using Jacobi iterations which is done using itertive group.
+In~\cite{muta2019simple} we implement a simple iterated scheme for incompressible SPH where a system of equations is solved using Jacobi iterations.
+This is done using an iterated group.